 The United Methodist Men (UMM) is a creative, supportive fellowship of men who seek to know Jesus Christ, to grow spiritually, and to seek daily his will.
 It supports spiritual growth among men, helping men to mature as disciples as they encourage spiritual formation in others.
 Habitat for Humanity is the primary mission focus through the Valentine Dinner although we lend support in other church events, when requested.
 There are monthly breakfast/book discussions on issues relevant to men.

-The United Methodist Women (UMW) is a community of women whose purpose is to know God and to experience freedom as whole persons through Jesus Christ, to develop a creative, supportive fellowship, and to expand concepts of mission through participation in the global ministries of the church.
+The United Women in Faith (UWF) is a community of women whose purpose is to know God and to experience freedom as whole persons through Jesus Christ, to develop a creative, supportive fellowship, and to expand concepts of mission through participation in the global ministries of the church.
 It sponsors fundraisers such as rummage sales, coffee cake sales, cookie walks and collecting items that are donated to area non-profit agencies.
 There are also varied programs that relate to mission, women’s issues, and youth and children ministries.

 The Nominations and Leadership Development Committee meets during September to prayerfully discuss and make phone calls to invite members to utilize their spiritual gifts to serve on a church committee which fits their interest.
 These names are presented and voted on at our Annual Church Conference each November.